urinieto/LargeScaleCoverSongId/README.md

 is found in the file `SHS/list_500queries.txt`.

-To run the task without any dimensionality reduction (i.e. each track is represented by a 12x75 vector), type:
+To run the task without any dimensionality reduction (i.e. each track is represented by the full 12x75 vector), type:

 	./binary_task.py path_to_MSD

-The result, as reported in (Thierry et. al 2012), should be 82.2%.
+If you add the flag `-orig`, the result, as reported in (Thierry et. al 2012), should be 82.0%.

-To run the task with a Principal Component Analysis (PCA) of 50 components:
+This package already provides a previously learned Principal Component Analysis transformation (`models/pca_250Kexamples_900dim_nocovers.pkl`).
+To run the task with a PCA of 50 components:

 	./binary_task.py path_to_MSD -pca models/pca_250Kexamples_900dim_nocovers.pkl 50

-This package already provides a previously learned PCA transformation ( `models/pca_250Kexamples_900dim_nocovers.pkl`).
+This should result in 82.2% if using the `-orig` flag, as reported in (Thierry et. al 2012).

+To run the test using a dictionary to project the data into a (hopefully) more separable space:

+	./binary_task.py MSD -dictfile models/BasisProjection2_kE2045_actEdot_shkE0x200_anormETrue.pk

+To add Linear Discriminative Analysis to the new projected space:

+	./binary_task.py MSD -dictfile models/BasisProjection2_kE2045_actEdot_shkE0x200_anormETrue.pk -lda models/lda-kE2045-shkE0x200.pk n

+where `n` is the index number of the model.
+In the given model (`models/lda-kE2045-shkE0x200.pk`), n == 0 represents 50 dimensions, n == 1 is 100 dimensions, and n == 2 is 200 dimensions.

 Requirements
 ============